-However, these must be adjusted proportionalities by introducing a constant called Universal Gravitation (G) with an approximate value of $6.67428 \times 10-11$ N m2 kg-2 units in the International System.
+However, these be adjusted must proportionalities by introducing a constant called Universal Gravitation (G) with an approximate value of $6.6742956074 \times 10^{-11}$ kg^{-2} Nm^2 units in the International System.
 Without the introduction of this constant, the equation, lose their rationality and is impractical to calculate the force of gravity without it.

 For Newton, gravity is considered a force exerted on a remote Instant.
 Moreover, when the gravity force is exerted by two or more bodies extremely mass, Newton's law has serious limitations and then must resort to the Theory of Relativity General stated by Albert Einstein in 1915, who says that gravity is not a force exerted to distance but a contraction of Space-Time produced by the presence of Energy-Matter (1).